ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

        a DMARC TXT record at the DNS domain matching the Organizational Domain in place of the RFC5322.From domain in the message (if different).
-This record can contain policy to be asserted for
+This record can contain policy to be asserted for subdomains of the Organizational Domain.
+A possibly empty set of records is returned.

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 25]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 25]

 Internet-Draft                  DMARCbis                      March 2020

-       subdomains of the Organizational Domain.
-A possibly empty set of records is returned.

    4. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.